 Girls For A Change has a systematic, complementary approach to measuring the girls’ successes.

 Preparing Black Girls for the World

-At Girls For A Change, our mission is to support and inspire young women of color to visualize their potential through discovery, development, and social change innovation within their communities.
+Our vision is to support and inspire self identifying Black girls visualize their potential through discovery, development, and social change innovation within their communities.

 We've put together a short video on just a few of the many stories we've collected over the years.

 Real, sustained change, growth, and success do not happen overnight over the course of a single summer or a single semester; thus, neither do our programs.
 GFAC's programs are aimed at supporting girls through the different stages of their lives where they encounter different challenges.